sofa-framework/doc/deprecated/tutorial-application.md

 title: Tutorial application
 ---

-**NOTE:** Every scenes detailed in tutorial can also be launched using the [runSofa](https://www.sofa-framework.org/community/doc/getting-started/run-sofa/) application directly.
+**NOTE:** Every scene detailed in tutorial can also be launched using the [runSofa](../getting-started/run-sofa/) application directly.

 Tutorial Application
 --------------------